 Some coaches may also choose to gain specific qualifications for working with Adults, Open Water Swimmers, Swimmers with Disability or other specialist areas.

-Should you have any queries about becoming a coach, or regarding your existing accreditations and license, please contact the ascta office.
+Should you have any queries about becoming a coach, or regarding your existing accreditations, please contact Swimming Australia.